vldbss-2021/vldb-2021-labs/tinykv/README.md

 The whole project is a skeleton code for a kv server and a scheduler server at initial, and you need to finish the core logic step by step:

-- Project1: build a standalone key-value server
-- Project2: build a high available key-value server with Raft
+- lab1: build a standalone key-value server and use the raft library to build a high available log engine in TinyKV
-- Project3: support multi Raft group and balance scheduling on top of Project2
-- Project4: support distributed transaction on top of Project3

-**Important note: This course is still in developing, and the document is incomplete.** Any feedback and contribution is greatly appreciated.
-Please see help wanted issues if you want to join in the development.
+- lab2: Implement the transaction engine in TinyKV
+- lab3: Implement the transaction engine in TinySQL
+- lab4: Implement the write path for sql engine in TinySQL

 ## Course

-Here is a [reading list](doc/reading_list.md) for the knowledge of distributed storage system.
+Here is a [reading list](doc_ss/reading_list.md) for the knowledge of distributed storage system.
 Though not all of them are highly related with this course, it can help you construct the knowledge system in this field.

 Also, you’d better read the overview design of TiKV and PD to get a general impression on what you will build: